Europe Gluten-Free Foods And Beverages Market Analysis by Mordor Intelligence

 Recent Industry Developments

-- June 2025: Juvela, a gluten-free producer, introduced OAF, a new brand targeting health-conscious consumers in the free-from market.
-The launch aligned with the opening of an allergen-free production facility in South Wales.
-OAF entered retail through Tesco stores with four products, focusing on authentic bread characteristics in texture, taste, and nutritional value.
+- June 2025: Juvela, a gluten-free product manufacturer, launched OAF, a new brand aimed at health-conscious consumers within the free-from market.
+This launch coincided with the opening of an allergen-free production facility in South Wales.
+OAF debuted in retail through Tesco stores, offering four products that emphasize authentic bread qualities in texture, taste, and nutritional value.

-- May 2025: White Rabbit, a gluten-free pizza manufacturer, is broadening its Italian ready-to-cook product range by introducing biscotti and plain gnocchi.
-The biscotti, representing the company's first venture into sweet snacks, follows traditional Italian preparation methods, featuring hand-rolling, double-baking, and fresh almond pieces.
-The plain gnocchi addition to White Rabbit's refrigerated fresh pasta portfolio accommodates both dairy-based and vegan meal preparations.
+- May 2025: White Rabbit, a gluten-free pizza manufacturer, is expanding its Italian ready-to-cook product line with the introduction of biscotti and plain gnocchi.
+The biscotti marks the company's entry into sweet snacks, prepared using traditional Italian methods, including hand-rolling, double-baking, and incorporating fresh almond pieces.
+The plain gnocchi enhances White Rabbit's refrigerated fresh pasta offerings, catering to both dairy-based and vegan meal options.

-- March 2025: Oat Cult, a ready-to-mix overnight oats brand with probiotics, launched in the United Kingdom.
+- March 2025: Oat Cult, a ready-to-mix overnight oats brand with probiotics, has been launched in the United Kingdom.
 The product contains 1 billion live cultures and is free from artificial sugar and gluten.
-The vegan-friendly overnight oats combine the growing consumer interest in both overnight oats and gut health products.
+These vegan-friendly overnight oats cater to the increasing consumer interest in both overnight oats and gut health products.

-The European gluten-free foods and beverages market is segmented by product type, distribution channel, and country.
-Based on product type, the market is segmented into bakery products, meat/meat substitutes, dairy/dairy substitutes, sauces, dressing and seasonings, frozen desserts, beverages, and other product types.
-Based on distribution channel, the market is segmented into online retail, specialty stores, supermarkets/hypermarkets, and other retail stores.
-The report also analyzes major regions, including Spain, the United Kingdom, Germany, France, Italy, Russia, and the Rest of Europe.
-The market sizes and values are provided in terms of value (USD) for all the above segments.
+The gluten-free foods and beverages market comprises products made without wheat, barley, rye, or related grains.
+These products cater to consumers with celiac disease, gluten sensitivity, or those opting for gluten-free diets due to perceived health benefits.
+The European gluten-free foods and beverages market is categorized by product type, nature, distribution channel, and geography.
+By product type, the market is divided into bakery products, meat and meat substitutes, dairy and dairy substitutes, sauces, dressings and seasonings, frozen desserts, beverages, and other product types.
+Based on nature, the market is segmented into organic and conventional products.
+Regarding distribution channels, the market includes online retail, specialty stores, supermarkets/hypermarkets, and other retail stores.
+The report also examines key regions such as Spain, the United Kingdom, Germany, France, Italy, Russia, and the Rest of Europe.

 | Bakery Products |